-Senator CHAFEE.
+Senator Chafee.
 Mayor Koch has arrived.
-We promised we would put him on at 11:30 and so Mayor, why don't you come right up to that microphone if you would.
+We promised we would put him on at 11:30 and so Mayor, why don't you come right

 Mayor, you have a very distinguished gentleman who wishes to introduce you.
 A former compatriot from-and of course, a fellow citizen from your State.
 So Congressman, won't you go ahead.